 Monet painted his most beautiful waterlilies while his sight was heavily impaired.
 Hence the blurry aspect of the set of monumental paintings in the Orangerie in Paris.

-Other painters, way before Monet’s time, were working with their own colour wheels.
+Other painters, way before Monet’s time, were working with their own color wheels.
 Dutch and Flemish artists are quite famous for this.
 Bruegel or Bosch to start with.
 And obviously, a lot later, Rembrandt Van Rijn.

 The vast majority of the Dutch master’s painting is set in similar hues.
 And some of his most famous canvases are even brownish monochromes.

-Photography, a horse of a different colour
+Photography, a horse of a different color

 Photography starts with reality and tries — potentially — to depict a concept.